keithalewis/lac/README.md

 ## Load

 Lines starting with  `-` load functions from a library into the dictionary.
 The characters immediately following `-` are the same as used on the link line for the library.
-The next token is the symbol to load from the library using `dlsym(3)` declared in `<dlfcn.h>`.
+The next token is the return value of the function.
+The following token is the symbol to load from the library using `dlsym(3)` declared in `<dlfcn.h>`.
 This returns a `void*` pointer but does not provide any information about the signature of the function it points to.

-The token following the symbol name is the return type of the function.
 The tokens after that are the argument types of the function.
 The signature of the function is also stored in the dictionary.
+The symbol+signature is called a _thunk_.